theothernt/AerialViews/README.md

 ## Known issues

 - Sometimes after copying videos to your Android TV device they fail to play or appear during the screensaver.
 A quick fix is to restart your Android TV device.

-- This app cannot be installed at the same time as Aeriel Dream from the Google Play Store

 - If set to local playback only and there are no videos, there is no error message or notification - only a black screen with the time